- What is the Doctor of Nursing Practice degree?

 List of CRNA Schools that offer an entry DNAP

 Many schools have transitioned their programs from MSN/MSNA to DNP/DNAP.
-You will find two lists identifying both entry level and completion degrees.
-If you have your BSN and are interested in obtaining your Doctor of Nursing right away, please look under the Entry Level List.
-If you already have your CRNA and would like to continue your education, please refer to the Completion List.
+You will find two lists identifying both entry-level and would like to continue your education, please refer to the Completion List.

 This list will continue to grow until 2025 but these are the schools that already have a DNP/DNAP program or are currently waiting for COA approval.